Konard/source-code-tracer/README.md

 ## Output

+### Default Mode
 The tool creates traced versions of files with the `.traced` suffix:
 - `file.js` → `file.traced.js`
 - `component.tsx` → `component.traced.tsx`

+### In-Place Mode
+With `--in-place` flag, the tool:
+- Modifies the original file directly
+- Creates a backup: `file.js` → `file.untraced.original`
+- The backup is preserved even if you trace the file multiple times

 ## Example